Atra-Hasis: Myths and facts

 The epic of Atra-Hasis contains the myth of the creation of mankind by Enlil, Anu and Enki, also known as Anunnaki and Igigi, the superior and the inferior gods.
-They seem to have been united in an organization similar to that which existed in Greece between Zeus – as ‘pure spirit or air’ the leading party – and the groups round Poseidon (ocean) and Hades (earth).
-(Compare also the triple alliance of the party around Zeus and the two from Atlantis to Greece defected groups around Epi- and Prometheus.)
+They seem to have been united in an organization similar to that which existed in Greece between Zeus – as ‘pure spirit or air’ the leading party – and the groups round Poseidon (water) and Hades (earth).

 The Eridu Genesis resembles Atrahasis in some central aspects.
-It reports on the beginning of civilisation on earth, even hinting that the groups of prehistoric man previously roamed Mesopotamia as free nomads.
+It recounts the dawn of civilisation—how the gods brought their various inventions down from a sacred Mount to earth, even hinting that the groups of prehistoric man previously roamed Mesopotamia as free nomads.

-Archaeologist and prehistorian Klaus Schmidt, among others, researched the founding of Mesopotamian civilisation by ancient nomadic communities.
-According to his interdisciplinary view, the cultivation of large agricultural areas and the erection of monumental structures such as Göbekli Tepe could hardly have been accomplished by singel groups of hunter-gatherers, but rather presupposes the formation of first cross-group organisations.
-Small communities, which had previously lived self-sufficiently and in competition with one another, must have decided to settle their conflicts in order to cooperate in what would henceforth be a shared territory.
-This situation may be described quite well by the alliance between the three god parties in Atrahasis – a process associated with the Neolithic Revolution that began around 12,000 BC, and thus "much earlier than previously assumed."